Search this site

 The control software enables features for your input devices that aren’t available with a generic driver.
 Pretty cool, actually.
 With a clean install, this is one of those things it’s easy to forget.

-3 Responses to “Windows 7 launch brings out new drivers”
+3 thoughts on “Windows 7 launch brings out new drivers

 One trick: copy over the “drivers” and “DriverStore” folders from C:\Windows\system32 to a USB drive and if any of those Unknowns show up, have your Windows 7 machine go look in those folders.
 The older Vista drivers will likely work fine in 7.